 6. Prize Timeline

-Students intending to submit an entry are required to first register their interest by completing the RIAI Architecture Ireland Student Writing Prize 2020 Registration Form at the end of this page and returning it by email or in hardcopy to the RIAI, 8 Merrion Square, Dublin 2, for the attention of Carol Curran, RIAI Education Officer (firstname.lastname@example.org), no later than Friday 5 June 2020.
+Students intending to submit an entry are required to first register their interest by completing the RIAI Architecture Ireland Student Writing Prize 2021 Registration Form at the end of this page and returning it in pdf format by email for the attention of Carol Curran, RIAI Education Officer, no later than Friday 4 June 2021.
 On receipt of this form the RIAI will issue each participant with an individual Submission ID Number.

 8. Submission Requirements